carpentries-incubator/hpc-intro/_episodes/16-parallel-fortran.md

 > ## What changes are needed for an MPI version of the &#960; calculator?
 >
-> First, we need to import the `MPI` object from the Python module `mpi4py` by
+> First, we need to import use the `MPI` module by
-> adding an `from mpi4py import MPI` line immediately below the `import
+> adding an `USE MPI` line immediately below the `PROGRAM
-> datetime` line.
+> pi` line.
 >
-> Second, we need to modify the "main" function to perform the overhead and
+> Second, we need to modify the program to perform the overhead and
 > accounting work required to:
 >
 > * subdivide the total number of points to be sampled,